Delek's Ithaca to set up infrastructure firm for North Sea assets

-JERUSALEM, Feb 9 (Reuters) - Israel’s Delek Group said on Sunday its Ithaca subsidiary had signed a non-binding deal with an investment firm to establish a new infrastructure company for Ithaca’s North Sea operations.
+JERUSALEM (Reuters) - Israel’s Delek Group (DLEKG.TA) said on Sunday its Ithaca subsidiary had signed a non-binding deal with an investment firm to establish a new infrastructure company for Ithaca’s North Sea operations.

-Ithaca in late 2019 bought Chevron’s North Sea oil and gas fields for $2 billion.
+Ithaca in late 2019 bought Chevron’s (CVX.N) North Sea oil and gas fields for $2 billion.

 Under the deal, which is subject to diligence on both sides, a joint venture between Ithaca and the investment firm will purchase two of Ithaca’s production platforms at an estimated value of $875 million, although the amount could rise above $1 billion, Delek said.